 The Nippon Kayaku Group is expanding in-house programs for gender equality and encouraging their utilization.
 In terms of our Next Generation Childcare Support measures, we have rolled out various programs that exceed legal requirements, beginning with our childcare leave program.
-While percentage of childcare leave use for female employees was 100%(26 employees), that for male employees was 59.5％（25employees) from April 1, 2018 to March 31, 2019.
+While percentage of childcare leave use for female employees was 100%(29 employees), that for male employees was 88.5％（31employees) from April 1, 2019 to March 31, 2020.

 Also, percentage of reinstatement after childcare leave was 100% for both male and female employees, we will seek to develop a workplace culture that encourages male employees to participate in childcare.

-The Special Paid Leave Program is a program whereby, in accordance with the Labor Standards Act, employees accrue special annual paid leave days that expire after two years and can use these days for such purposes as caring for a family member, acquiring training, volunteering, getting infertility treatments, or donating bone marrow.
+The Special Paid Leave System is a system whereby, in accordance with the Labor Standards Act, employees accrue special annual paid leave days that expire after two years and can use these days for such purposes as caring for a family member, nursing care for a child, participating in training, volunteering, getting infertility treatments, or donating bone marrow.
 No complicated procedures are required to use this program, as employees simply have to apply by providing supporting proof for their activity.
 In addition, even after using the program once, employees can continue to accumulate paid leave to the maximum number of days for employees' convenience.